 Contingent refunds represent all contributions made by members into the Plan until refunded or transferred to the reserve for retirement and disability benefits.
-Such transfers occur when benefit payments equal or exceed the amount of member contributions or when a terminated employee has not requested a refund of his personal contributions within five years of termination.
+Such transfers occur when benefit payments equal or exceed the amount of member contributions or when a terminated employee has not requested a refund of his/her personal contributions and the Board approves his/her write off.